 While we adapt our research topics to current developments in practice, the core of what we do is rather stable over time.
 Currently our focus is on:

-- Artificial Intelligence (AI) from a strategic and managerial view
+- Artificial Intelligence (AI) and Blockchain

 - Digital Strategy & Digital Transformation Management (DT)